From our Blog

 It’s a chronic problem in many schools — students won’t turn in their assignments or they turn in incomplete assignments.
 In one year alone, Huron Middle School in South Dakota, had 11,274 missing student assignments.

-Jefferson County Schools Implement New Strategies to Improve Instructional Practices & Student Success
+Jefferson County Schools Implements New Strategies to Improve Instructional Practices & Student Success

 How do schools transition from failing — or simply getting by — to thriving?
 What does it take to get truly different results for students?
 With a mission of preparing more students to succeed in college and the real world, education leaders are beginning to face the tough realization that they must evaluate what they’ve done in the past and make some fundamental and intentional changes to get better results for students of all backgrounds.